Robert S. Babcock: Early life

-Babcock was born in Evanston, Illinois on July 22, 1915, the on of Oliver and Martha (née Shillingford).
+Babcock was born in Evanston, Illinois on July 22, 1915, the son of Martha (née Shillingford) Oliver Babcock.
 He graduated from Evanston High School, then attended the University of Rochester, where he joined the Psi Upsilon fraternity and graduated with an AB in 1937.
 Babcock was a member of Phi Beta Kappa, played on the football, baseball, and basketball teams, and earned Little All-America honors in football.

 He was a Rhodes Scholar at Balliol College of the University of Oxford, from which he received an AB in 1939.
 He then taught government and politics at Black Mountain College in North Carolina.
 In 1942, he was hired by the United States Department of the Treasury, and worked in Washington, D.C. as a commercial control specialist.
 In this role, Babcock was responsible for reviewing applications for foreign business transactions that involved the use of funds that had been frozen by executive order at the start of the war.

 He served in the United States Navy during World War II and attained the rank of lieutenant (junior grade).
 He saw combat in the Mediterranean and Middle East theater.
 Babcock was discharged at the end of the war and began teaching political science at the University of Vermont.
 In 1949, he received his PhD from Northwestern University.